-- Encourage excellence in church architecture and ecclesiastical art.
+- Encourages excellence in church architecture and ecclesiastical art.

-- Stimulate greater understanding of good church architecture and of sound planning for building projects.
+- Stimulates greater understanding of good church architecture and of sound planning for building projects.

-- Encourage architects and artists to strive for a higher level of excellence in planning church buildings.
+- Encourages architects and artists to strive for a higher level of excellence in planning church buildings.

-- Stimulate sound economic approaches to the planning of worship and educational facilities.
+- Stimulates sound economic approaches to the planning of worship and educational facilities.

-- Promote responsible business principles and Christian stewardship throughout building project.
+- Promotes responsible business principles and Christian stewardship throughout your building project.